cburgmer/slow-promise/examples/puppeteer/README.md

     node good_test.js

-This should run much slower, as slow-promise has injected latency:
+This should run much slower, as slow-promise has injected latency to force the test to always fail:

 ``` js
 page.on('load', async () => {
     await page.addScriptTag({url: '/node_modules/slow-promise/dist/slow-promise.install.js'});
 });
 ```

+If you want, remove the `waitFor()` to see the test now constantly failing.